Overview

 Conclusion

-I hope you’ve enjoyed this blog post and learned something new today about testing your shellcode and Using C function pointers.
-The code for this post will be added to the Secure Ideas Professionally Evil x86_asm GitHub repository.
-In future posts, we will:
+I hope you've enjoyed this blog post and learned something new today about testing your shellcode and using C function pointers.
+The code for this post can be found in the Secure Ideas Professionally Evil x86_asm GitHub repository.

-Ready for a challenge?
-We post Mystery Challenges on Facebook, Linkedin, and Twitter.
-If you’re interested in security fundamentals, we have a Professionally Evil Fundamentals (PEF) channel that covers a variety of technology topics.
+If you're interested in security fundamentals, we have a Professionally Evil Fundamentals (PEF) channel that covers a variety of technology topics.
 We also answer general basic questions in our Knowledge Center.
-Finally, if you’re looking for a penetration test, professional training for your organization, or just have general security questions please Contact Us.

 Linux X86 Assembly Series Blog Post